-There are a variety of 3D printing materials, including thermoplastics, metals (including powders), resins and ceramics.
+There are a variety of 3D printing materials, including thermoplastics such as acrylonitrile butadiene styrene (ABS), metals (including powders), resins and ceramics.

 Who Invented 3D Printing?

 The earliest 3D printing manufacturing equipment was developed by Hideo Kodama of the Nagoya Municipal Industrial Research Institute, when he invented two additive methods for fabricating 3D models.

 When was 3D Printing Invented?

 Building on Ralf Baker's work in the 1920s for making decorative articles (patent US423647A), Hideo Kodama's early work in laser cured resin rapid prototyping was completed in 1981.
 His invention was expanded upon over the next three decades, with the introduction of stereolithography in 1984.
 Chuck Hull of 3D Systems invented the first 3D printer in 1987, which used the stereolithography process.
 This was followed by developments such as selective laser sintering and selective laser melting, among others.
 Other expensive 3D printing systems were developed in the 1990s-2000s, although the cost of these dropped dramatically when the patents expired in 2009, opening up the technology for more users.